salemdar/ngx-cookie/README.md

 ## <a name="options"></a> Options

-Options object should be a type of `CookieOptionsArgs` interface.
+Options object should be a type of `CookieOptions` interface.
 The object may have following properties:

 - **path** - {string} - The cookie will be available only for this path and its sub-paths.
 By default, this is the URL that appears in your `<base>` tag.
 - **domain** - {string} - The cookie will be available only for this domain and its sub-domains.
 For security reasons the user agent will not accept the cookie if the current domain is not a sub-domain of this domain or equal to it.